Living-with-machines/DeezyMatch/README.md

 izumo-zaki      tsumo-zaki      1       0.3394  0.6606  1
 ```

 `p0` and `p1` are probabilities assigned to labels 0 and 1, respectively.
 For example, in the first row, the actual label is 1 (last column), the predicted label is 1 (third column), and the model confidence on the predicted label is `0.8365`.
 In these examples, DeezyMatch correctly predicts the label in all rows except for `sutangcun       羊山村`.
 By looking at the confidence scores, it is clear that DeezyMatch is not confident which label to assign (`p0=0.4821` and `p1=0.5179`).
-It should be noted that the DeezyMatch model was trained and used for model inference on one dataset.
-This is just to show-case DeezyMatch functionalities.
-In practice, we train a model on a dataset and use it for prediction on other datasets.
+It should be noted, in this example and for showcasing DeezyMatch's functionalities, the model was trained and used for model inference on one dataset.
+In practice, we train a model on a dataset and use it for prediction on another dataset(s).
+Also, the dataset used to train the above model has around ~10K rows.
+Again, in practice, we use larger datasets for training and fine-tuning.

 ### Generate query and candidate vectors